GoktugOcal/LiveF1/docs/source/user_guide/medallion_architecture.rst

 Bronze Layer (Raw Data)
 ^^^^^^^^^^^^^^^^^^^^^^

-The Bronze layer stores data in its original format, serving as the foundation of our data lake.
+The Bronze layer stores the data coming from official F1 API or other sources in its original format, serving as the foundation of our data lake.
+Generally; more complex, refined, or useful data tables are sourced from Bronze Lake.

 .. code-block:: python
    :caption: Example: Loading Raw Data